• Calling days and hours of the governing body of the National Bank of Moldova for citizens.

 Valuation principles

 The “own funds at book value” principle involves valuation based on the positions reported by companies at book value.
-Accounting records are kept in Moldovan leu and are recalculated at the period-end exchange rate to obtain the positions in US dollars.
+Accounting records are kept in Moldovan leu and are recalculated at the official exchange rate at reference period-end, to obtain the positions in US dollars.
+The data on the positions of direct investments in Moldova are presented on a net basis (liabilities - assets).

-The CDIS statistics is presented according to the directional principle (inward / outward), unlike the direct investment statistics from the International investment position, presented according to the assets / liabilities principle, which is the main source of divergence of indicators.
-Besides this, the Public Services Agency (PSA) offers upon request information about economic entities with foreign participation in capital, which includes capital inflows recorded at the moment of companies’ setup, without further additional emissions and other changes; beyond that, the information provided by PSA does not distinguish between direct investment and portfolio investment.
+The CDIS statistics is presented according to the directional principle (inward / outward), unlike the direct investment statistics from the international investment position, presented according to the assets / liabilities principle, which is the main reason of divergence of this indicators.

 Other remarks

-Currently CDIS data are available for inward direct investment, while statistics on outward direct investment by Moldovan residents is not yet compiled because of the lack of detailed data sources.
-Published data are annual and reflect positions at the end of the calendar year, they are presented separately for equity and debt instruments.
-The geographic distribution of FDI is shown according to the immediate investor’s country.
+Currently CDIS data are available only for inward direct investment, while statistics on outward direct investment by Moldovan residents is not compiled because of the lack of detailed data sources.
+Published data reflect positions at the end of the calendar year, they are presented separately for equity and debt instruments.
+The geographic distribution is shown according to the immediate investor’s country.

 Subscribe to Newsletter